-This website & blog presents my landscape & street photography and selected live jazz images from the last 35 years, but with a greater emphasis on the period since 2003.
-While the digital age has placed much more emphasis on the digital image than the physical print, the print still holds much more power for me than the screen.
-So this site also discusses issues related to printing monochrome images.
-Featured images and posts are below.
-Other images, exhibitions and ramblings are accessed from the menu above.
+This blog presents my landscape & street photography and selected live jazz images.
+As the physical print holds much more power for me than an image on a screen, this site also discusses issues related to printing monochrome images.

 Some forms of activism are public and readily seen and heard.
 Prayer, on the other hand, is often a private way of seeking change.
 This gentleman, seen praying in an open-air mass in Place Vauban, Paris 7ème, bridges the gap and brings the private into a public space.